SirJonthe/xun/README.md

 - [ ] xis:  A sequential instruction set could increase performance greatly in the VM switch-case.

 ## Design
-`XUN` (XERXES Unified Nanocontroller) is a 16-bit fictional computing platform, meaning that it is a virtual machine, or emulator, for the XUN instruction set architecture - a fictitious instruction set.
+`xun` (XERXES Unified Nanocontroller) is a 16-bit fictional computing platform, meaning that it is a virtual machine, or emulator, for the XUN instruction set architecture - a fictitious instruction set.
 The user can write programs, compile them, and run them inside the virtual machine under, admittedly, arbitrary constraints.

-`XUN` comes with necessary tools, such as compilers, standard libraries, and debuggers, to build programs.
+`xun` comes with necessary tools, such as compilers, standard libraries, and debuggers, to build programs.
 There are two programming languates available; XASM, and XB.
 XASM is an assembly language which assembles into the XUN instruction set and closely mirrors how the XUN processor works (with some syntactic sugar).
 XB is a variant of Ken Thompson's B programming language with some omissions from the spec and additions from C.

-`XUN` does not include platform-specific input/output integrations in order to keep the core portable.
+`xun` does not include platform-specific input/output integrations in order to keep the core portable.
 As such, the user will need to implement this themselves (extending `Device` is a good idea for this purpose).

 ## Manuals
-`XUN` contains manuals that are written in a way that combines the technical specification of the thing it documents, but also includes fiction surrounding motivations, background, etc. of technical decisions in order to construct convincing fiction.
+`xun` contains manuals that are written in a way that combines the technical specification of the thing it documents, but also includes fiction surrounding motivations, background, etc. of technical decisions in order to construct convincing fiction.

 ## Tools
 ### Introduction